cbergen/11ty-nostrils/README.md

 ### 4. Start a dev server

 Changes to Eleventy content, Typescript/JavaScript, and CSS all trigger automatic updates in the browser.
-In development mode no transformations or optimizations are made.

 ```
 npm run dev